 The crux of this question is whether or not you want to have office hours in clinic.
 Some people have the desire to establish and maintain long-term physician-patient relationships.
 Other people do not.

-There are some specialties where work will inevitably follow you home with some regularity.
+Work will inevitably follow you home with some regularity.
 This question forces you to look ahead and imagine how you want your personal life to be.

 I firmly believe that work should be separated from home.
 I would rather stay an extra hour or two at work to finish something up than to be at home and not be mentally there for my wife and kids.
 Sometimes it’s unavoidable, but I will do the work after the kids are asleep.
 I don’t want them to grow up and only remember me working on a presentation or progress note.